-The Romulo Peace Center offers classes in breathwork, yoga, and other practices that help people discover the best versions of themselves.
-The Center is also available to rent for gatherings related to yoga and other contemplative practices, with all rental proceeds going toward building a more climate-resilient Philippines.
-If you’d like to keep up with our events and classes, then the best thing to do is register (there’s an option to register on the menu bar).
-Come and visit us soon!
+The Romulo Peace Center offers classes primarily in breathwork, yoga, and trauma-release exercise.
+The Center is also available to rent for gatherings related to yoga and other contemplative practices.
+If you’d like to keep up with our events and classes, then please register and come visit us soon!

 The romulo peace center